 Breast milk is a complete food containing everything a baby needs for around the first six months of life, including iron.
-Although levels of iron in breast milk aren’t high, your baby is also born with iron stores (extra iron stored in the blood).
-Breast milk will normally have the perfect amount of iron to complement these stores until your baby starts eating solid food.
+Although levels of iron in breast milk aren’t high, a baby is also born with iron stores (extra iron stored in the blood).
+Breast milk will normally have the perfect amount of iron to complement these stores until a baby starts eating solid food.

 Does my baby have enough iron?